Self surrender or a fugitive’s handcuffs: How Donald Trump’s arrest could proceed

 He will then be formally arraigned and appear in court to plead guilty or not guilty at the Criminal Courts Building.
 It is standard for defendants arrested on felony charges to be handcuffed.

-Given that he’s unlikely to be a flight risk, Mr Trump will probably be immediately released on bond and free to leave New York.
+Given that he is unlikely to be a flight risk, Mr Trump will probably be immediately released on bond and free to leave New York.
 He is due to speak at a presidential campaign rally in Texas on Saturday.